aadibajpai/university/README.md

 Eg. `{status: 200, "Columbia University"}` or `{status: 404, "not found"}`

 No rate limits or anything, go wild.
+Okay, Cloudflare Workers have a limit of 100,000 requests a day so maybe keep that into account.

 ## Example Usage